fapinheiro/elk-monitoring/README.md

 # Fluentd
 Install FluentD in the namespaces you need to collect data

 FluentD is configured as a DaemonSet is like a ReplicaSet, but this tells k8s to run on every single node.
 A special type of workload.
+It will create a pod regarding the amout of nodes and each fluentd pod collects logs only from containers running in its node attached.

 Lista de Datasources https://www.fluentd.org/datasources